Get started with the Java SDK

 Placeholder values

-Example code in this guide uses placeholders that should be replaced with the following values.
+Example code in this guide uses the following placeholder values.
+You should replace these placeholders with the following values.

 If you do not have an API Client, follow our Get your API Client guide.